alex1278/ang-timeline/README.txt

 1. Download 'ANG Timeline'.
 2. Upload the 'ANG Timeline' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate ;ANG Timeline; from your Plugins page.
+3. Activate 'ANG Timeline' from your Plugins page.
 (You'll be greeted with a Welcome page.)
 4. Visit 'Timeline > Add New' and create some posts.
 (You can always delete these later.)
 5. Go to 'Appearance' > 'Widgets' and find 'ANG Timeline widget'.
 Now you can display your Timeline posts.